jannekem/home-server/centos7/README.md

     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
     inet 127.0.0.1/8 scope host lo
        valid_lft forever preferred_lft forever
     inet6 ::1/128 scope host
        valid_lft forever preferred_lft forever
 2: ens192: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP qlen 1000
     link/ether 00:0c:29:5f:fd:7f brd ff:ff:ff:ff:ff:ff
-    inet 192.168.1.90/24 brd 192.168.1.255 scope global dynamic ens192
+    inet 192.168.1.30/24 brd 192.168.1.255 scope global ens192
-       valid_lft 85879sec preferred_lft 85879sec
+       valid_lft forever preferred_lft forever
     inet6 fe80::885f:a458:1f7:e126/64 scope link
        valid_lft forever preferred_lft forever
 ```
 The first entry is the local loopback interface and the second one is the actual outside connection.
-Check the ip address next to `inet` and remember it, in this case it is `192.168.1.90`.
+Check the ip address next to `inet` and check that it is correct, in this case it is `192.168.1.30`.
+If the IP configuration doesn't show up correctly you may have forgotten something in the network configuration.
+Scroll down the page to the network configuration section to set up the network interface.

 The online console is not very pleasant to work with so let's close it and connect to the server through SSH.
 On Windows you can download PuTTY [http://www.putty.org/] and on Mac or Linux you can use the terminal app and type `ssh 192.168.1.90` (replace the ip address with the one from your server).
 Accept the certificate and type in your credentials.
 If you can't connect make sure that you are connected to the same network as the server.